Carta vs Pulley pricing: free Carta vs $1,200 Pulley Startup

 Pulley positions itself as a cleaner and more founder-friendly alternative for teams that need more than basic cap-table tooling.

-Clear Startup and Growth packaging
+Clear Startup and Growth scope

 Fundraise modeler and communications hub